 - Addiction education – 12 Keys prides itself on helping everyone, especially family members, learn more about addiction as a disease and how it affects one’s brain and behaviors

 - Family counseling – Often occurring between a therapist, the client, and some of his or her family members, family counseling focuses on making sure every voice is heard, all issues are put on the table, and everyone is given the opportunity to heal on their own so that they can all come together and get through the emotional portions of their loved ones care.

 No matter what your loved one is going through or how much he or she does not want to stop using, you can always do things to help yourself get into a better state of mind so that your loved one’s addiction no longer feels so burdensome to them.

-ENROLL IN AN ADDICTION RECOVERY PROGRAM AT 12 KEYS TODAY
+ENROLL IN Our ADDICTION RECOVERY PROGRAM Today

 Being addicted to drugs and/or alcohol is nothing to be ashamed of.
 Addiction is a disease, and while it can feel like it can never be fixed, the truth is that it can be managed.